 Muscular Dystrophy Treatment

+There are no known cures for the various muscular dystrophies.
 Controlling the symptoms and maximizing the quality of life are the goals of treatment.

 Muscular dystrophy gradually worsens and can eventually cause mental impairment.